Non-uniform Antenna Loading Effect on Embedded Element Patterns and Application to Fault Detection: EEPs with Single Faulty Termination and Inverse Impedance Equation

 \section{EEPs with Single Faulty Termination and Inverse Impedance Equation}

-We begin by stating our notation conventions: boldface is used for vectors and matrices (of each resulting object, after indexing).
-Indexing is performed as a subscript, ``:" denotes all elements of a certain dimension (as is typical in most programming languages).
-The iteration number of an object is denoted as a superscript.
-Finally, overbar electric field quantities are vector stacking at sampled far-field points. \( \text{diag}(\cdot) \) means the diagonal matrix of the argument, and \( (\cdot)^{\rm T}\) is the matrix-transpose.
+We begin by stating our notation conventions: boldface is used for vectors and matrices (of each resulting object, after indexing). {Indexing of matrix columns is performed as a single variable subscript, and since we will only work with symmetric network matrices, indexing of rows will be denoted with the transposed column.
+Indexing of both the row and column is denoted by two variables in the subscript.} The iteration number of an object is denoted as a superscript.
+Finally, overbar electric field quantities are vector stacking at sampled far-field points. \( \text{diag}(\cdot) \) means the diagonal matrix of the argument, \( (\cdot)^{\rm T}\) is the matrix-transpose {and \((\cdot)^{\rm H}\) is the Hermitian of a matrix}.